Bluefine/Notification/README.md

 - Build Notification project for the .dll
 - Add Notification.dll reference in your application
-- Copy MaterialDesignColor.dll and MaterialDesignThemes.Wpf.dll to your app folder
+- Copy MaterialDesignColor.dll and MaterialDesignThemes.Wpf.dll from build folder to your app folder

 - Add namespace
 ```